BergQuester/v8tr.github.io/_drafts/2018-05-13-code-injection.md

 ### Problem Statement

 Analytics and logging are integral part of the vast majority of iOS apps.
-The common solution to these tasks is to write singletones and call them from the view controllers.
+The common solution to these tasks is to write singletones and call them from the view controller life cycle method.
 Like so:

 {% highlight swift linenos %}